-In Hong Kong foreign domestic workers are required to live in with their employer under the employment law.
+In Hong Kong foreign domestic helpers are required to live in with their employer under the employment law.
 However, due to the small living spaces of Hong Kong families, sometimes an employer prefers it if their foreign domestic worker lives outside of their home.
 Some domestic workers also prefer this employment arrangement because it gives them more privacy and fixed working hours.
 But what are the consequences of doing this?

 The live-in rule

 Until 2003, it was legal for a foreign domestic worker to rent her own room and live out as long as this was indicated in the employment contract.
 In 2003, the HK government changed the law in order to prevent domestic workers from taking part-time jobs, which in turn created competition with other local Hong Kong workers.
 Since the change, the standard employment contract for foreign domestic helpers has prohibited the employer and worker to enter into live-out arrangements regardless of the job duties.
 Only those who have been continuously employed by the same employer since the period before the 2003 law, are allowed to live out provided that the employer and helper declare this with the Immigration Department every single time when they renew the visa.
 The law, however, has not stopped the practice and quite a few helpers are in other living situations.

 Push for change of the Labour law